gnodi/danf/resource/private/doc/modules.md

 > * `danf-me-form`
 > * `danf-codator-mongo`

-* [danf](https://github.com/gnodi/danf): This module is not a module but the framework itself.
-Add your own after it!
+* [danf](https://github.com/gnodi/danf): This is not a module but the framework itself.
+Add your module after it!

 [←](index.md)